IF equation: a feature extractor for high-concentration time-frequency representation of mixed signals: IF equation-based TF post-processing method

 \subsection{TF post-processing method using IF equation}

-This section will introduce how to use the given IF equation $h_f(t,\omega)$ to concentrate the TF distribution.
+This section introduces how to use the given IF equation $h_f(t,\omega)=0$ to concentrate the spread TF distribution.
 Generally, there are two classical ways to achieve such goal: extraction and reassignment.
 In the following we will discuss these two ways in detail.